Daniel Albrecht

 Daniel Albrecht (born 25 May 1983) is a retired World Cup alpine ski racer from Switzerland.
-He was a world champion in super combined in 2007, but was severely injured in a training run in 2009.
+He competed in all five alpine disciplines and was a world champion in super combined in 2007.
+Albrecht was severely injured in a downhill training run at Kitzbühel in 2009 at age 25.

 Racing career

 Born in Fiesch in the canton of Valais, Albrecht made his World Cup debut at age 19 in January 2003 in a slalom at Schladming, Austria.
 A few weeks later, he competed in the slalom at the 2003 World Championships at St. Moritz.
 That March, he won three gold medals and a silver at the Junior World Championships at Serre Chevalier, France.

 At the 2007 World Championships in Åre, Sweden, Albrecht won the gold medal in the super combined event, and took the silver medal in the giant slalom.
 A month later he made his first World Cup podium, a second-place finish in the downhill at Lenzerheide.
-Eight months later he won his first World Cup race, a super combined held in Beaver Creek, Colorado, followed by a giant slalom victory three days later.
+Eight months later he won his first World Cup race, a super combined at Beaver Creek, Colorado, followed by a giant slalom victory three days later.

 Albrecht has four World Cup victories, eight podiums, and 22 top ten finishes.

 Hahnenkammrennen injury

 At Kitzbühel, Austria, on Thursday, 22 January 2009, Albrecht crashed in the final downhill training run on the Hahnenkamm's Streif course; he sustained brain and lung trauma and was placed in an induced coma.
 The fifth racer on the course, Albrecht was traveling at 138 km/h when he lost control on the final jump (Zielsprung) and flew through the air for about 40 m.
 He landed on his back, bounced forward onto his knees, then his face, and came to a stop near the finish line.
-Unconscious, Albrecht received medical attention for about 20 minutes before being airlifted by helicopter to a hospital in nearby St. Johann.
-He was later transferred to the university hospital in Innsbruck.
+Unconscious, Albrecht received medical attention for about 20 minutes before being airlifted by helicopter to a hospital in nearby St. Johann; he was later transferred to the university hospital in Innsbruck.

 Two days later, Dr. Wolfgang Koller announced that the risk on Albrecht's life was decreasing.
 Dr. Markus Wambacher said that the pressure inside his head was lessening and that he could make a full recovery.
 He also stated that Albrecht, age 25, had problems with his knees and stomach.
 He was removed from the induced coma after three weeks, on 12 February, and doctors reported that he was breathing on his own.